luseedbio/TCRBert/README.md

-# ImmunoTAPE
+# TCRPE
-Immunogenic T-Cell Epitope Prediction using Pre-trained Protein Embeddings.<hr> The pre-trained embeddings were derived from the Tasks Assessing Protein Embeddings(TAPE) which is a semi-supervised BERT language model including the protein-specific prior knowledges, such as pairwise sequence similarity and contact information within residues.
+### Predicting Epitope-specific TCR recognition using Pre-trained Protein Embeddings.
+The pre-trained embeddings were derived from the Tasks Assessing Protein Embeddings(TAPE) which is a semi-supervised BERT language model including the protein-specific prior knowledges, such as pairwise sequence similarity and contact information within residues.